-Your Company continued to promote environment friendly blended cement using fly ash andproduced 1745710 MT of Portland Pozzolana Cement (PPC) (including from hired grindingunits) on consolidated basis out of total production of 2171666 MT of cement during FY2014-15.
-Usage of fly ash in cement is not friendly to environment only but also providescost optimisation.
-Your Company has been able to utilise the fly ash generated by powerplant of its subsidiary M/s.
+Your Company continued to promote environment friendly blended cement using fly ash andproduced 1701504 MT of Portland Pozzolana Cement (PPC) (including from hired grindingunits) on consolidated basis out of total production of 2407955 MT of cement during FY2017-18.
+Usage of fly ash in cement is not friendly to environment only but also providescost optimization.
+Your Company has been able to utilize the fly ash generated by powerplant of its subsidiary M/s.
 Meghalaya Power Limited and such close access to fly ashprovides competitive edge to your Company in term of cost.
 In addition your Company hasalso made arrangements with major power plants like NTPC Tata Power and few others toensure its long term requirement of fly ash.

 KEY PERFORMANCE HIGHLIGHTS

-Consolidated cement production was 2171666 MT during the year as against1664037 MT during the previous financial year registering a growth of 31%.
+Consolidated cement production (including purchase from hired grinding units)was at 24.07 Lac MT during the year as against 27.08 Lac MT during the previous financialyear.

 EXTRACT OF ANNUAL RETURN